 Why are we so uncomfortable?
 Part of me believes it's because women are supposed to be like the old nursery rhyme – “sugar and spice and everything nice”.
-We must be pleasing to the sense and there is nothing the assaults the sense quite like the smell of a bathroom that just got torn up by someone’s protein-heavy lunch.
+We must be pleasing to the senses and there is nothing the assaults the senses quite like the smell of a bathroom that just got torn up by someone’s protein-heavy lunch.

 But we can’t admit it when even our cultural “go-to” won’t acknowledge the fact that women poop.
 TV loves to show scenes where a man is exiting the stall, we all know what he did and we don’t think twice about it.
 It’s natural for goodness sake so why should it be such a big deal.

 Now of course when they show a woman in the bathroom she too can be seen exiting the stall, which for women can be both peeing and or pooping but it is strongly implied that all we did was “tinkle”.